zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Enemy.md

 Every FPS needs an enemy!

-> [!info]- Which `Body` is best?
-> In this tutorial, you'll be creating a RigidBody3D for the enemy.
-The player node was created as a CharacterBody3D.
-Why the change?
-> The basic physic bodies work like this:
-> - `StaticBody3D`: It does not move.
-> - `CharacterBody3D`: You move it.
-> - `RigidBody3D`: The physics engine moves it.

 # Create a Scene

 Create a new scene (`File`→ `New Scene`) and create the root node as a `RigidBody3D`.
 This will be the root node of the enemy object.